hamodyk/Corsair-Ambience/README.md

-# Corsair-Ambience
+# Corsair Ambience
-Corsair RGB Ambience - Set your Corsair devices' led colors based on what you see in your screen
+A very lightweight app that allows you to set your devices' led colors based on what you see on your screen.

 # Demo